-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 After registering the Vision plugin, we now have a

-view method available on the reply object, we are going to use it to select the
+view method available on the reply object.
+We’re going to use it to select the

 home view in our

-views directory and to send the data that is going to be used when rendering the views.
+views directory and to send the data that’s going to be used when rendering the views.

 In the data that we provide to the view, we also include the page title and a meta description for search engines.

+If you’d like to try things out at this point, head to http://localhost:3000/.
+You should see a nicely styled notes board, with a Publish button that doesn’t do anything.

-Setting the note view: create function
+Setting the Note View:

-Right now, every time we create a note we get a JSON object from the server to the client.
-But since we are doing this process with Ajax, we can send the new note as HTML ready to be added to the page.
+Right now, every time we create a note we send a JSON object from the server to the client.
+But since we’re doing this process with Ajax, we can send the new note as HTML ready to be added to the page.
 To do this, we render the note component with the data we have.
-Replace the line

-reply(result); with the following code block:
+return result; with the following code block:

 // Generate a new note with the 'result' data

-Path.join(__dirname, '../views/components/note.pug'),
+Path.join(__dirname, "../views/components/note.pug"),

 {